 1 cups potato starch

-Directions: Mix all the ingredients in a large zipper storage bag or a bowl.
+Directions: Mix all the gluten-free flours in a large zipper storage bag or a bowl.
 Store flour blend in an airtight container.
-Shake the container before using in case any flours have settled.
+Shake the container before using in case any gluten-free flours have settled.

 Amaranth flour is made from the seed of the Amaranth plant, which is a leafy vegetable.
 Amaranth seeds are very high in protein, which makes it a nutritious flour for baking.